 Figure S1.
 Trends in recruitment synchrony as a function of σ and ρ, respectively.
 The median trend among trials is shown in the top left and other panels represent a random subset of Monte Carlo trials.

 The effects of aggregate variability on conservation-based PMs were strongly dependent on productivity scenario.
-When productivity was simulated at its reference value (i.e. median retrospective estimates and normally distributed process error) were relatively minor.
+When productivity was simulated at its reference value (i.e. median retrospective estimates of productivity and normally distributed process error) effects of changing CU-specific SD and autocorrelation coefficients on performance metrics were relatively minor (Fig. 4 a,b,c).
 Increases in synchrony led to moderate declines in recruit abundance, while increases in component variability led to moderate increases (Figure 4a).
-The proportion of CUs above their biological benchmark and the proportion of CUs extant at the end of the simulation period were stable across all aggregate variability scenarios (Figure 4b,c).
+The increase in median recruitment with increasing variance is due….
+0).
+The proportion of CUs above their biological benchmark and the proportion of CUs extant at the end of the simulation period were stable across all scenarios (Figure 4b,c).

 Unsurprisingly, conservation-based PMs declined under alternative productivity scenarios.
-However, the relative magnitude of these declines was moderated by aggregate variability in general and synchrony in particular.
-When process variance was simulated with a skewed normal distribution, median recruit abundance declined by approximately 50% when synchrony was increased to moderate levels (purple and green symbols Figure 4d).
-The proportion of CUs above their biological benchmark exhibited similar declines at higher synchrony levels (Figure 4e).
-Increases in CVC were associated with declines in recruit abundance and conservation status, but only when they co-occurred with moderate or high levels of synchrony (Figure 4d,e).
+However, the relative magnitude of these declines was moderated by synchrony.
+Under our low productivity scenario, median recruit abundance declined by approximately 50% when synchrony was moderate or high, compared to the reference productivity scenario (purple and green symbols Figure 4d vs a).
+The proportion of CUs above their biological benchmark exhibited similar declines at higher synchrony levels (Figure 4e vs a).
+Increases in CVC were associated with declines in recruit abundance and conservation status, but only when they co-occurred with moderate or high levels of synchrony under low productivity scenarios (Figure 4d,e).
 The interaction between component variability and synchrony was most noticeable with regards to extirpation risk.
 The median proportion of extant CUs was stable as long as synchrony was low, but declined by ~5% when synchrony increased to moderate levels and by ~10% when both component variability and synchrony were at their maximum values (Figure 4f).
-Conservation outcomes worsened slightly when process variance was simulated from a skewed Student t distribution, but the overall patterns were similar to estimates when using the less extreme, skewed normal distribution (Figure 4g-i).
+Conservation outcomes declined or deteriorated? when extreme events were more frequent (“name of scenario”), but the overall patterns were similar (Figure 4g-i).

 Figure 4.
 Effects of component variability and synchrony on conservation-based performance measures.
 Points represent medians and whiskers 90% posterior interval among 250 simulation runs.

-The effects of aggregate variability also differed among catch-based PMs and productivity scenarios.
+Similar to conservation-based PMs, for catch-based PMs the effects of component variability and synchrony also differed among PMs and productivity scenarios.
 Under the reference productivity scenario median catch size displayed a similar pattern to median recruit abundance, declining moderately at high levels of synchrony (Figure 5a).
 Increasing synchrony and component variability simultaneously also led to moderate declines in the proportion of years the target TAC was achieved, as well more severe declines in catch stability (Figure 5b,c).
 As with the conservation-based PMs, the impacts of aggregate variability on catch-based PMs were more severe under pessimistic productivity scenarios.
 When process variance was simulated with a skewed normal distribution median catches declined by 45-65% as aggregate variability increased (Figure 5d).
 Similarly the proportion of years that target TAC was achieved declined from 93% when component variability and synchrony were minimized to 43% at their maximum (Figure 5e).
-While declines in catch stability with aggregate variability were similar between the reference and skewed normal productivity scenarios, they were much more severe when process variance was simulated with a skewed Student t distribution (Figure 5c,f,i).
+While declines in catch stability with aggregate variability were similar between the reference and skewed normal productivity scenarios, they were much more severe when extreme productivity events were more frequent (“name of this scenario”) (Figure 5c,f,i).
 Differences between the two pessimistic productivity scenarios were relatively minor for the remaining catch-based PMs (Figure 5g,h).

 Figure 5.
 Effects of component variability and synchrony on catch-based performance measures.
 Points represent medians and whiskers 90% posterior interval among 250 simulation runs.